nzvincent/nzvincent-github/chef-installation/simple-chef-installation-guide.md

 chef-workstation  192.168.1.101
 chef-client       192.168.1.102
 ```
-- Make sure your Chef server hostname is **chef-server** by editting /etc/hostname, otherwise your SSL certification will have trouble to be trusted by clients later.
+- Make sure your Chef server hostname is **chef-server** by editting /etc/hostname, otherwise your SSL certification will have trouble to be trusted by clients later. ( You can modify the SSL certificates on the Nginx later but out of my scope )
 - For chef workstations and client machines, ensure the main non root user has the sudo root privillege ( recommended using NOPASSWD in the visudo )
 - nano, wget and curl are installed